 Squats are one of the exercises that we should not skip in our daily exercise routine.
 Undoubtedly, their potential is tremendous, especially when we master the technique and try other more demanding versions.
-But what types are there?
-How do we execute each one?
-Below, we’ll answer your questions and show you how to increase your level with the help of electrostimulation.
+What types of squats are there?
+How to execute each type of squat?
+Below we resolve your doubts and show you how to raise the level of your squats with the help of electrostimulation.

 What are squats?